open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 This RFC therefore suggests some tweaks to the `MetadataBlock` schema to **align it with content-addressability** (see [reference section](#reference-level-explanation)).

-Additionally it will **introduce a globally unique dataset identifier** that can be used to refer to a dataset as a whole.
+Additionally, it will **introduce a globally unique dataset identifier** that can be used to refer to a dataset as a whole.
 This identifier will follow the [W3C DID Identity Scheme](https://w3c.github.io/did-core/).
 It will be created by hashing a public key of a `ed25519` key pair, practically guaranteeing its uniqueness.

 Symbolic names will become aliases for such identities, meaning that:
 - Same dataset can have different names in different repositories (e.g. mirrors) while still sharing same identity